hecht-a/dropzone/README.md

 Event fired when a file is drop on the dropzone.

 #### onDragEnter
-Event fired when the mouse enter on the are of the dropzone with a file.
+Event fired when the mouse enter on the dropzone are with a file.

 #### onDragLeave
-Event fired when the mouse enter on the are of the dropzone with a file.
+Event fired when the mouse enter on the dropzone area with a file.

 #### onDragOver
-Event fired when the mouse is hovering the dropzone with a file
+Event fired when the mouse is hovering the dropzone with a file.

 #### onRefreshDropzone
 Event fired when the dropzone is refreshed.